anirudh2003-ai/pinn-physio-state-estimation/README.md

 - Cardiac output
 - Stroke volume

-Unlike a standard supervised regression model, this system uses a physics-informed observation-consistency loop.
+Unlike a standard supervised regression model, this system uses physics-informed time-series feature extraction and a learned observation-consistency loop.
 A forward model learns how cardiovascular state produces the observed optical signal, while an inverse model learns to recover the cardiovascular state from the optical signal alone.

 ```text
 Short-channel fNIRS